mrprotocoll/mrprotocoll/README.md

 # Hello! and Welcome 👋
 *A Programmer and Cloud Architect, He loves people, nature, and growth😄.
-He thrives in a collaborative environment where teamwork is valued.*
+Thrives in a collaborative environment where teamwork is valued.*